napari/docs/docs/tutorials/fundamentals/viewer.md

 * **Window** allows you to open the integrated console, display the layer controls and layer list.

-* **Plugins** allows you to manage plugins and displays a list of plugins that are currently installed.
+* **Plugins** allows you to install and manage plugins and displays a list of plugins that are currently installed.

 * **Help** contains the citation and about information.